Can Dogs Eat Chickpeas Blog Banner

 Chickpeas are rich in fiber and can be gassy, which means some dogs may end up with bloating, gas, or loose stool if they eat too much.
 That is especially true if the food is new to them or if the serving is too large.

 Some dogs handle legumes well, and some do not.
-That is why it helps to start small and pay attention to how your dog actually responds rather than assuming a food is perfect just because it is technically safe.
+That is why it helps to start small and pay attention to how your dog actually responds rather than assuming a food is perfect just because it is technically suitable.

 If chickpeas make your dog uncomfortable, they are not the right treat for that dog.